wak1616/PAC/README.md

 ### Restrictions

 * Do not schedule a same day or next day appointment past 3:30 PM.
+* PAC cannot schedule a patient with a vision plan under the 72-hour rule.

 ### Doctors Included in 72-Hour Rule